 A pangolin can curl up into a ball whenever it perceives a threat, an ability that generally helps keep the animal safe from large predators.
 This is because its overlapping scales act as armor.
 Other unique characteristics of pangolin bodies is that they have short legs and very sharp claws.
 Their tongues are very long and are designed for catching insects.

 Unfortunately, pangolins are the most poached animal in the world.
-Pangolin meat is sometimes considered a delicacy and pangolin scales are also used in some traditional medicine practices.
-The high demand of pangolin meat and scales leads to its illegal trade.
+Pangolin meat is sometimes considered a delicacy and their scales are also used in some traditional medicine practices.
+The high demand for meat and scales leads to its illegal trade.
 Pangolins were previously thought to belong to the same family as the more well-known armadillo, however, new research suggests that pangolins belong to their own order called Pholidota.

 Pangolins are insectivorous, which means that their diets mostly consist of insects.
-The insects most commonly eaten by pangolins are termites and ants.
+They have a particular affinity of termites and ants.
 Other insects including larvae act as supplements to their diet.
-In order to find a meal, pangolins depend heavily on their sense of smell and hearing because they have a poor sense of vision.
+In order to find a meal, they depend heavily on their sense of smell and hearing because they have a poor sense of vision.
 They have strong front claws on their legs that they use to dig around in the ground in order to recover prey.
 Their long tongues also assist them in probing inside tunnels for insects.
 As pangolins do not have teeth, they ingest small stones that help them in grinding up insects in the stomach.
-Pangolins can also hang from tree branches to remove bark from the trunk, which exposes the nest of insects inside.
+They have also been known to hang from tree branches to remove bark from the trunk, which exposes the nest of insects inside.

-- Most pangolin species are nocturnal and use their strong sense of smell helps them to find insects in the dark.
+- They are nocturnal and use their strong sense of smell helps them to find insects in the dark.

 - The style of walking for some pangolins involves bending their front claws under the foot pad.
 Some of them can also walk bipedally (on two feet) for some distance.

-- Pangolins are the only mammals who have scales.
+- They are the only mammals who have scales.

-- Pangolins have a very strong swimming ability.
+- They have a very strong swimming ability.

-- When they perceive danger, a pangolin can curl up in a ball.
+- When they perceive danger, they can curl up in a ball.

-- If pangolins are unable to curl up into a ball, they have the ability to cut potential predators with their sharp scales.
+- If they are unable to curl up into a ball, they have the ability to cut potential predators with their sharp scales.